Tasman Dry Weather Task Force Update

 These restrictions do not apply to Tasman urban water supplies or Council-managed reticulated water supplies beyond the conditions of consent.

-The Eastern Zone has shown a small rise to 33.42 m -just above the DWTF trigger of 33 - but the Coastal Zone is dropping again after reaching last week’s level of 19.42m amsl.
+The Deep Moutere Groundwater Eastern Zone has risen slightly to reach 33.62m above mean sea level (amsl) compared to 33.44 last week, but the Coastal zone overall has dropped from 19.47 to 19.41m amsl.

-The lower Wai-iti River is flowing at 790 l/s, while the Wai-iti Dam is still sitting at 68.1% full.
+Wai-iti Dam is 67.9 % full – which is a sufficient level to not require any water releases.

-The Waimea Community Dam is currently 85.5% full – the drop in level has been due to the release of water for dam testing in recent days.
+The Waimea Dam is 74.7 % full – due in large part to the recent water release for testing purposes - while the river flow at Appleby is 4200 l/s.

-The unmodified flow at Wairoa at Irvines was rising with the rain (~8000 l/s) – but it is noted the current restrictions on the Waimea unaffiliated water permits won’t come off unless the seven-day moving mean flow increases to greater than 6000 l/s.
+The Wairoa at Irvines 7 day moving mean flow is 4000 l/s and so the current Waimea Dam-Unaffiliated Stage 1 trigger remains in place.

-The current forecast does not indicate significant rain in the coming 10 days for the region – however as we get later into the season, irrigation water demand will continue to decline.
+At this stage, some light rain is predicted for the rest of this week and there are indications for more rain in the first week of April.

 Staff will continue to monitor river flows, groundwater and soil moisture levels in the coming days to ascertain the need for further measures.